Ritik210/Ritik210/README.md

 ## 🧐About me

-I am a CS undergrad
+I am a CS undergrad pursuing my Bachelor's degree from

 <!--
 **Ritik210/Ritik210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.